janelia-flyem/dvid/README.md

 * subvolumes
 * images in XY, XZ, YZ, and arbitrary orientation
-* multiscale 2d and 3d, similar to quadtrees and octrees
+* multiscale 2d, similar to quadtrees
 * sparse volumes determined by a label
 * label maps that handle mapping of labels X -> Y
 * label graphs